Prompt-Enabled Large AI Models for CSI Feedback: Key Observations

 \subsubsection{Results and Discussions}

 Figure \ref{generalResult} shows the NMSE performance of the AI-based CSI feedback NN from Figure \ref{fig:FC}, plotted against the Res-FC block number ($N$) for varying cluster numbers ($L$) and codeword length ($N_{\rm c}$).
-In the single-cluster scenario with $L_{\rm p}=5$ sub-paths, the angular domain channel vector is primarily determined by the angle and the complex gain of each sub-path.
+In the single-cluster scenario with $L_{\rm p}=5$ sub-paths, the angular-delay domain channel vector is primarily determined by the angle and the complex gain of each sub-path.
 For perfect channel vector feedback, $5\times2$ real values and $5\times \log_2(N_{\rm t})=25$ bits are required for transmission of all 5 sub-paths\footnote{This assumption is an approximation and may not hold in real-world scenarios.
 In practice, the angles of sub-paths may not align precisely with the DFT grid points.}.

 Figure \ref{path1} illustrates the feedback accuracy for the single-cluster scenario.
-With $N = 5$ and $N_{\rm c} = 6$, the NMSE achieves $-10$ dB, meeting the accuracy demands of real-world systems \cite{9631185}, while requiring significantly fewer resources compared to traditional methods.
+With $N = 5$ and $N_{\rm c} = 6$, the NMSE achieves $-10$ dB, meeting the accuracy demands of real-world systems \cite{9631185}.
 Similar results are observed in the two-cluster scenario.
 Despite each cluster containing 5 sub-paths distributed within a limited angular range, the NN effectively compresses and reconstructs the channel vector with minimal overhead.
 This demonstrates that:

 Increasing the Res-FC block number ($N$) consistently improves feedback accuracy, regardless of the codeword length or cluster number.
 For instance, in the single-cluster case with $N_{\rm c}=6$ and $L=1$, the NMSE performance from $-6.31$ dB to $-10.97$ dB as $N$ increases from 1 to 5.
 Existing studies also reveal similar trends, where increasing NN complexity enhances its ``fitting'' capacity, leading to significant performance improvements.
 For example, increasing the decoder parameters at the BS from 136K to 11.38M results in an NMSE improvement from $-3.15$ dB to $-16.86$ dB \cite[Table V]{10229094}.
 Smaller NNs often struggle to effectively compress and reconstruct CSI due to their limited fitting capacity to autonomously learn channel characteristics and design efficient compression algorithms.
 This highlights the advantage of LAMs in achieving high-precision CSI feedback, as emphasized in \cite{kaplan2020scaling}.